A woman with a contemplative expression sits in front of a laptop and stares into the distance.

 Debt consolidation

-You’ll need a good credit score to qualify for most debt consolidation loans, and you may pay balance transfer fees.
-Debt consolidation doesn’t provide debt forgiveness; you’re still responsible for the entire sum of your balances.
+Remember that debt consolidation doesn’t provide credit card debt forgiveness.
+You’re still responsible for the entire sum of your balances.

-To calculate how much you could potentially save by consolidating your debt, use the Discover debt consolidation calculator.
+Want to see what you could save by consolidating your debt?
+Try the Discover debt consolidation calculator to get an estimate.

 Debt settlement